SidU/TeamsMeetuplyBot/README.md

   * Copy this Guid value and paste it into your Web.config for `CHOOSE_A_KEY_HERE`.

 ## Setting up CosmosDB used by the bot to track which teams it has been added to, and which users have opted out
-* Go to [Azure Portal](https://portal.azure.com) and register Azure Cosmos DB Account.
+* Go to [Azure Portal](https://portal.azure.com) and register a new Azure Cosmos DB Account.
 * Choose "Core (SQL)" for API.
 * After your Azure Cosmos DB Account created, navigate to Data Explorer and click on New Container
 * Create a database with name `MeetupBotConfig`